How to care for Indoor Orchids:

 Orchids are classified as high-, medium-, or low-light varieties, depending on the intensity of light they need to bloom.
 High light varieties need 3,000 foot-candles of light, while low light varieties can get by on 1,000-1,500 foot-candles.

-If your natural light is insufficient, a simple fluorescent tube may provide sufficient light for most low and medium light orchids,.
+If your natural light is insufficient, a grow light can provide sufficient light for most orchids.
 A high light variety may need a higher intensity grow light in order to bloom.